 DNS Did Not Submit for Assessment

-Soft Furnishings for Interiors is a clustered unit
+Soft Furnishings for Interiors is grouped with Decorate residential Interiors, Prepare a material board, Drawing techniques

 This will allow us to assess your project work against several competencies